The Unholy (2021 film): Plot

 In 1845, in Banfield, Massachusetts, Mary Elnor, a woman who has been accused of witchcraft, is hanged from a tree and set on fire.
-After she dies, her ash is kept in a kern doll.
-Mary's spirit possesses the doll.
+After she dies, her ashes are kept in a kern doll, bound by a chain---Mary's spirit possesses the doll.

 In the present day, Gerry Fenn is a journalist who was found fabricating stories.
 Now disgraced, he works a job reporting hoax stories.
 An assignment takes him to Boston, where the purported strange activity is revealed to be a teenage prank.
-While preparing to leave, he discovers Mary's doll near the tree.
+While preparing to leave, he discovers Mary's doll in the hollowed out base of the now long-decayed tree.
 Gerry crushes the doll, accidentally freeing Mary's spirit.
 He later gets into an accident while driving away after seeing a young girl, Alice Pagett, run across the road.
 He follows Alice to the tree and hears her speak before collapsing.
 He takes her to a church and learns that Alice is deaf and mute.
 Gerry decides to stay in town to investigate what he thinks could be a real story of the supernatural.

 The following day, Alice stuns the community by speaking, proclaiming that the Virgin Mary cured her.
 This launches a media furor which is further propelled by other seemingly miraculous healings.
 During one of them, a statue of the Virgin near the chancel of the church cries tears of blood.
 The Catholic Church sends Monsignor Delgarde to investigate the claims, assisted by Bishop Gyles.
-Alice tells Gerry that while she has been speaking to an entity named Mary, she has only assumed that it was the Virgin.
+Alice tells Gerry that while she has been speaking to an entity named Mary, she has only assumed that it was the Virgin Mary.
 Beginning to suspect that something sinister is occurring due to visions of "Mary" as a horrific creature, Gerry finds a partner in Father William Hagan, Alice's maternal uncle, whom she healed, but also suspects the healings' true nature.
 Hagan discovers a book detailing Mary Elnor, who performed miracles for Satan.
 Before he has the chance to warn anybody, Elnor attacks him.
 His body is found hanging in the church.
 Gyles convinces Gerry to keep Hagan's apparent suicide quiet as it will tarnish the divine occurrences; Hagan's death is declared an accident.